Adzawla/spatial_analysis/README.md

 # spatial_analysis
-The zomato dataset can be downloaded on kaggle.
+The zomato dataset can be downloaded on kaggle as well as Dakar shapefiles.